Mower (company): History

 In 2018, during Eric Mower's 50th year with the company, the firm rebranded itself as Mower.

 In 2019, Doug Kamp was named chief creative officer.

 In 2021, Stephanie Crockett was named president and COO of the agency.
-She became the CEO in January 2023.
+She was appointed chief executive officer in January 2023, at which time Eric Mower became executive chair.

-In August 2022, Eric Mower sold 100% ownership of the company to the staff via an employee stock ownership plan.
+In August 2022, Eric Mower sold 100% ownership of the company via an employee stock ownership plan.
+Staff became "employee owners," receiving equity in the company and an added retirement benefit at no cost.
+Mower stated the transition would help preserve the firm's independence and professional values.
+The agency is women led and the majority of employee owners are female.

 Operations

 Locations and staff

-The agency employs 155 people in offices in New York City, Buffalo, Albany, Rochester, Syracuse, Chicago, Atlanta, Boston, Denver, Miami, Charlotte and Cincinnati.
+The agency employs 145 people in the following locations: New York City, Buffalo, Albany, Rochester, Syracuse, Chicago, Atlanta, Boston, Denver, Miami, Charlotte, Cincinnati and Nashville.

-In 2022, PRWeek named Mower to its Best Places to Work list.
+In 2023, Ragan Communications named Mower to its Top Places to Work list.
+In 2023 and 2024, PRWeek named Mower to its Best Places to Work list.
 In 2021, 2014 and 2012, Mower was named by Ad Age as one of the 50 "Best Places to Work" in advertising.
 Mower was also named a "Top Place to Work in PR" five times by PR News, most recently in 2020, and was twice named Agency of the Year by Bulldog Reporter.
 The agency's work has been recognized in the Cannes Lion, Clio, One Show, Addy, PRSA Silver Anvil, ACE and B2B Awards.

 Finances

-A business report by PRWeek notes that Mower was the world's 105th largest agency with revenue of $12.9 million in 2017.
-This was a drop of 12% compared to 2016 when revenue was $14.6 million.
-According the agency, it had estimated 2017 capitalized billings in excess of $192 million.
+In 2022, Mower became an ESOP, one of the few marketing firms in the nation to be 100% employee owned.